Open Library: Hachette v. Internet Archive

 Four major publishers—Hachette, Penguin Random House, John Wiley & Sons, and HarperCollins, all members of the Association of American Publishers—filed a lawsuit in the Southern New York Federal District Court against the Internet Archive in June 2020, asserting the Open Library project violated numerous copyrights.
 In their suit, the publishers claimed "Without any license or any payment to authors or publishers, [the Internet Archive] scans print books, uploads these illegally scanned books to its servers, and distributes verbatim digital copies of the books in whole via public-facing websites.
 With just a few clicks, any Internet-connected user can download complete digital copies of in-copyright books from [the] defendant."
 The publishers were represented by the law firms Davis Wright Tremaine and Oppenheim + Zebrak.
 The Internet Archive ended the National Emergency Library on June 16, 2020, instead of the intended June 30 date, and requested the publishers to "call off their costly assault".
 In July 2022, both parties filed requests for summary judgement.
 A first hearing was held on March 20, 2023.
-A summary judgement was issued March 24, 2023, in favor of the plaintiffs.
+A summary judgement was issued March 24, 2023, in favour of the plaintiffs.
 In its ruling the United States District Court for the Southern District of New York determined that the Internet Archive committed copyright infringement by scanning and distributing copies of books online.
 Stemming from the creation of the National Emergency Library (NEL) during the onset of the COVID-19 pandemic, publishing company Hachette Book Group alleged that the Open Library and the National Emergency Library facilitated copyright infringement.

 On March 25, 2023, the court ruled against Internet Archive, who appealed the decision.
 This appeal was later denied by the Second Circuit Court of Appeals in 2024.

+A settlement was reached in 2025 for an undisclosed amount that also resulted in the removal of 500,000 books among other content from Open Library.